-Today we talk about the most common Keurig Rivo espresso machine problems and possible solutions.
+Today we talk about the most common Keurig Rivo problems, along with some solutions for fixing them.

 Rivo won’t puncture the pods

-If this happened just once or twice then there’s no reason to worry, this can sometimes happen for no reason.
+If this happened just once or twice don’t worry, this can sometimes happen for no reason.
 Simply take out the pod from the bin and use it again.
-Make sure that the pod have been inserted correctly and that used pods bin is empty, that’s important.
-If both seem fine but Rivo is still not puncturing the pods, please call Keurig customer service for further instructions.
+Make sure that that the pod bin is empty, that’s important.
+You can also try this fix: open the handle and push it all the way back, then close it again, to make sure it’s properly aligned and it’s not stuck somewhere.
+If everything seems fine and your Rivo is still not puncturing the pods, please call Keurig customer service for further instructions.

 Keurig Rivo doesn’t make hot coffee

-The Rivo brewing temperature is 167 -176 °F which is slightly lower than optimal.
-The hot cappuccino or latte froth is somewhere around 150 °F, which is pretty much ideal, but when combined the drink temperature is around 165°F, so it’s not really a steaming cup of coffee.
-What you can try is to first run one lungo button without inserting the pod to rinse and heat up the system.
-Discard this water.
-You can also rinse your mug with hot water before you pour the coffee in.
-This should help keep the coffee hot for a little longer.
+The Rivo brewing temperature is 167 -176 °F, which is slightly lower than optimal temperature.
+The hot froth is around 150 °F, which is pretty much ideal.
+When you combine espresso and milk, the final drink temperature will be around 165°F. To make your espresso slightly hotter, run one lungo button without inserting the pod and discard the water.
+This will heat up the system.
+You may also rinse your mug with hot water before brewing.
+This should help keep the coffee hot little longer.

 Coffee grounds in the cup

-With this type of machines, a small amount of grounds at the bottom of the cup is normal.
-They are usually very fine and they don’t mess up the coffee taste/ texture.
-But, if you’re getting a really messy result or bad cup of espresso, then you can call Keurig customer service to help you troubleshoot your brewer.
+With pod espresso machines, some amount of coffee grounds at the bottom is completely normal.
+They are usually very fine and they don’t mess up the coffee taste or texture.
+If you’re getting a really messy result or a bad cup of espresso, you might want to call Keurig customer service for assistance.

 Rivo frother overflow

-Normally, that happens if the milk was below the MIN line.
-When using your Rivo frother, it’s really important to not go below the MIN line and not above the MAX line.
+Normally, this happens if the milk was below the MIN fill line.
+When using your Rivo frother, it’s really important to not go below the MIN line and not above the MAX fill line.

 Rivo won’t froth

 Check to see if the rubber stopper is all the way up or in contact with the lid.
 There must be a space between the lid and the stopper, so slide it down a little bit.
-That should solve the problem.
-If this doesn’t help, I recommend to call Keurig customer service.
+This should solve the problem.
+If this doesn’t help, I recommend calling Keurig customer service.
 Customer service help is available 7 days a week at 866-901-2739.

 Rivo frother does not heat

 The milk froths but it’s still cold after the cycle is completed?
-If you use regular (not cold froth) button, then the milk should always be worm.
-Since that’s not the case, you should call Keurig customer service and ask them to help you troubleshoot the machine.
+If you use a regular (not cold froth) button, then the milk should always be warm.
+If that’s not the case, you should call Keurig customer service for assistance.

 My Keurig Rivo is making a banging noise when I froth milk?

 According to Keurig, the banging noise is normal during the frothing cycle.
-If the fother is working properly, then everything is ok.
-Of course, you can always call Keurig customer service for more info.
+If the frother is working properly, then everything is ok.
+Of course, you can always call Keurig customer service for more information.

 The Rivo handle won’t close or won’t stay down

-Sometimes, the handle won’t close if the Rivo pack didn’t fit well, so you need to lift the handle, adjust it and close it again.
-Also, empty the pod bin and make sure there’s no pod stuck in the machine.
-If everything seems fine, the pod bin is empty, drip tray and the pod looks fine and everything is in the right place but the handle still won’t close, then it’s time to call Keurig customer service (1.866.901.2739).
+Sometimes the handle won’t close if the Rivo pack didn’t fit well.
+You need to lift the handle and adjust the pod.
+Also, make sure the pod bin is empty and there’s no pod stuck in the machine.
+You can also try this fix: open the handle and push it all the way back, then close it again, to make sure it’s properly aligned and it’s not stuck somewhere.
+If everything seems fine, the pod bin is empty, drip tray and the pod looks fine and everything is in the right place but the handle still won’t close, please call Keurig customer service.

 How to open the Rivo pods bin